Dyce: Transport

-Aberdeen Airport is located in Dyce.
+Aberdeen Airport (ABZ) is located in Dyce.
 Dyce railway station is served by ScotRail trains on the Aberdeen to Inverness Line.
+The Aberdeen Airport grounds are also home to the heliport, which is the busiest heliport in the world.

 The Formartine and Buchan Way, a pedestrian and cycle path, starts at Dyce railway station and continues to Newmachar, Ellon, and onward to Peterhead and Fraserburgh.
 It follows the trackbed of the former Formartine and Buchan Railway.

 The Aberdeen Western Peripheral Route circles west and north of the suburb.

 Education

 The local secondary school, Dyce Academy, has about 500 pupils.
 Dyce Academy is home to the Aberdeen City Music School.
 There is also a primary school, Dyce Primary School.

-Dyce is also the location for the Cordyce School, a secondary school serving pupils who require additional support.
+Dyce was the location for the Cordyce School, a secondary school serving pupils who require additional support, primarily those with behavioural difficulties.
 In November 2017, Cordyce School suffered extensive damage following a fire that engulfed most of the building. following the fire, four young boys, three aged fifteen and one aged fourteen, were charged.
+The grounds Cordyce School was formerly on suffered more fire damage in 2020.
+The Cordyce grounds have since had homes built upon them, also construction is incomplete as of 2026.

+Dyce was also the location for Carden School, which was located near the Dyce Primary School grounds.
+The building closed for educational purposes in 2010 but continued to be used for other activities, specifically storage.
+Demolition of the building began in 2025.
+Aberdeen City Council, which manages public schools in Dyce, cited health and safety concerns being the reason for its demolition.